 One in five people aged 8-25 years old have a probable mental disorder.
 Hundreds of thousands of children and young people have to wait months - even years - for help that is often completely inadequate.
 Many are paying the price with their lives.

 Mad Youth Organise is a campaign led by young people with lived experience of mental distress and madness - and we are organising to build a collective response to the crisis we are facing.
-We’re done with empty mental health “awareness” campaigns: we want to hold the institutions and executives who profit from our misery to account.
+We’re done with empty mental health “awareness” campaigns: we want to hold the politicians, institutions and executives who drive and profit from our misery to account.

 Join us in calling for a future where young people can thrive, not just barely survive.